ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 Salsa de Semillas (Dry Salsa)

 Make a big batch of this crumbly, smoky topping and keep it in your freezer.
 There are countless ways to use it to top stir frys, soups, and dips.
-Recipe from Vegetarian for a New Generation by Liana Krissoff.
+Recipe from Vegetarian for a New Generation by Liana Krisso.

 Ingredients: